 Becoming A Monster Movie Nut!

-I was looking through the comic book selection that was scattered through typical magazines and the last few days of newspapers...and had latched onto a Jerry Lewis comic that featured monsters.
-It was my first exposure to Jerry Lewis as I had never seen any of his movies at that point...and one of my earliest introductions to the monsters.
+While I waited for my turn, I was looking through the comic book selection that was scattered through typical magazines and the last few days of newspapers...There I latched onto a Jerry Lewis comic that featured monsters.
+It was my first exposure to Jerry Lewis as I had never seen any of his movies at that point...and, one of my earliest introductions to the monsters.

-I'm not sure if it was that Jerry Lewis comic or one of the others that rested I found there, but the back cover advertised the Aurora Monster Models.
-It was right around that time hat my mom and dad got me the original long box Aurora Frankenstein model.
+I'm not sure if it was that Jerry Lewis comic or one of the others that were there, but the back cover advertised the Aurora Monster models.
 Wow, those monsters looked cool!
 Scary and cool.

 -Ron Adams, Ligonier, PA